 If your company ships directly to customers, you need daily shipping labels.
-Most shipping takes place over a few days or weeks, and generally, the boxes are rarely handletod.
+Most shipping takes place over a few days or weeks, and generally, the boxes are rarely handled.
 Additionally, most shipping boxes don’t see extreme conditions.
 Instead, shipping is often machinery-driven when it’s not in a truck or container, limiting the opportunities to smudge the label.
 That makes direct thermal printing a good candidate for shipping.

-If your company is a B2B supplier or large D2C orders, you may need pallet or container shipping.
+If your company is a B2B supplier or has large D2C orders, you may need pallet or container shipping.
 Your labels potentially could be stacked or placed outside for an extended period, which makes thermal transfer the best choice.
 There are completely weatherproof labels available that are compatible with thermal transfer, though even the non-weatherproof versions have solid durability.